gotchoices/MyCHIPs/doc/learn-message.md

 #### Consensus Messages
-In addition to the four main subsystems mentioned above, there is a [sub-protocol for maintaining consensus](learn-protocol.md#chit-chain-consensus) between the stock and foil about the order in which chits are recorded on the tally (the chit chain).
+In addition to the four main subsystems mentioned above, there is a [sub-protocol for maintaining consensus](learn-protocol.md#chit-chain-consensus) between the stock and foil about the order and integrity of chits recorded on the tally (the chit chain).

 This can be thought of as a set of sub-states a tally can be in while its main state is open (and/or closing).
-Since it really doesn't involve the tally's or chit's state directly, it has its own state processing subsystem and message set.
+For example, a stock can be said to be *consensed* or *not yet consensed* with its foil counterpart.
+But we can also think of consensus as an extension of the chit protocol because individual chits can either be *linked* into the chit chain or *not yet linked*.

+This makes it difficult to attribute a single, granular consensus state to tally.
+A tally can have some chits linked, others in the process of being linked and still others needing to be linked.

+So for purposes of [negotiating consensus](lean-protocol.md#chit-chain-consensus), we will define a substate that is applicable to individual chits.
+A foil will be considered *in consensus* when every good chit has been linked into its chain.
+A stock will be considered *in consensus* when every good chit has been linked into its chain and the resulting end hash has been confirmed with the foil.

+Since attaining consensus is the result of hash-chaining chits, we will utilize the chit message handling module (i.e. property target = chit).
+Consensus messages specify the property action = 'chain' which means "Hand this message to the consensus processing module."

-Chain consensus utilizes the following message action codes:
+The [consensus state machine](learn-protocol.md#chit-chain-consensus) references the following message sub-commands:
 - **new**: (virtual) Foil sends valid chit, accompanied by new endHash
 - **new**: (virtual) Stock sends valid chit, accompanied by proposed endHash (propHash)
-- **ack**: Foil acknowledges stock's proposed endHash
-- **req**: Stock requests chits since last acknowledged endHash (ackHash)
+- **req**: Stock requests chits since last acknowledged endHash (ackHash) or some other starting point in the chain.
-- **upd**: Foil sends chits since last acknowledged endHash (ackHash)
+- **upd**: Foil sends latest ending hash (ackHash) as well as an optional list of potentially unknown chits.
+If the chit list is empty, this implies an ACK (acknowledge) of some prior provisional endHash the stock may have sent.
-- **err**: Stock reports an error attempting to reconcile with endHash
+- **err**: An error occurred while attempting to reconcile with a specified update packet.

 The first two actions are directly correlated with the sending of a chit--a message already occuring within the chit subsystem.
 So these actions are accomplished simply by populating the additional <i>chain</i> property in the applicable chit message.

-The other four messages will carry their own target property of <i>chain.</i>
+The latter three will encode the desired command into the property *sub*.

-Additionally, they may contain an object with some or all of the following properties:
+Chain messages then contain an object with some or all of the following properties:
+- **action**: = chain
+- **sub**: The chaining subcommand
 - **tally**: The uuid of the tally the message pertains to
-- **chain**: The hash at the end of the chain
+- **hash**: The hash at the end of the chain
 - **index**: The index of the last chit in the chain
 - **chits**: An array of chits from a section of the chain